birkirorri/sxGenBench/README.md

 ## Integration benchmark (Green) ---- And notes on how to run it

+Each model was trained again with a specific focus on using the batch removal pipeline presented by each author (If it was available)

 The "integration_Benchmark" folder has all of the integration benchmarks that were done.
 The data used there is the extracted test_data for each dataset and also the reconstructed data which is in the .obsm as "X_reconstructed",